Beetlejuice Beetlejuice

 What about stories based on life?
 Does it harm your enjoyment of Apollo 13 if you know the crew were all safely returned to Earth?
 Will you refuse to see Napoleon because you know what happens at Waterloo?
 Anyway.
 If the phrase “Ferrari 1957” doesn’t stir memories in you, you might prefer to watch this film first, and read this review later, because I had no idea what was coming and in the middle of a crowded cinema, I audibly gasped “Jesus!”
 But, Michael Mann’s narrowly-focused biopic has problems besides – although a key one is the placement of this historic event.

 Early on, Mann does very little hand-holding.
 About the first twenty minutes of this movie is anonymous people getting on and off trains, leaving one house to go to another, making calls in which one person we don’t know tells another person we don’t know that a third person we don’t know has done something whose significance is uncertain.
-A few introductory captions are a “new kid” to whom things could be explained would have helped a lot.
+A few introductory captions or a “new kid” to whom things could be explained would have helped a lot.

 Eventually things come into focus, and it becomes clear that Enzo Ferrari is struggling to hold his business together, juggling two families and pinning all of his hopes on winning the famous thousand mile “Mille Miglia” race, the glory of which will regenerate his car manufacturing business.
 But there’s precious little drama in any of this, and bizarrely having cast passionate, explosive Adam Driver (nominative determinism strikes again!) he’s then encouraged him to greet every turn of events – whether fortuitous, disastrous, bizarre or mundane – with the same dignified glower.
 It deadens the narrative and is a frankly confounding choice.